Discord

 }

-The following Discord URL formats are supported:
+The following Discord URL formats are supported for message-based verification:

 - Standard message URL: